-If you feel you need a break from the seasonal television programming (yes, I do mean the annual Home Alone curse) then a Romanian comedy that unites Christmas preparations with serious historical debate that gets seriously funny might be the best choice.
+If you feel you need a break from the seasonal television programming (yes, I do mean the annual Home Alone curse) then a Romanian comedy combining Christmas preparations with historical debate that gets seriously funny might be the best choice.

 The only problem is that these three gentlemen are anything but professional debaters and to make it worse, their memory has more holes than Swiss cheese.
 The presenter is a slimy, arrogant bully and his counterparts are an alcoholic teacher and a depressed pensioner who makes some extra money by dressing up like Santa Claus.
 Add a run-down studio and an incompetent cameraman to the hysterical host and the suicidal-looking, boozy guests and you have the funniest talk show in the history of television.

 Everything fits perfectly to make this a film that gets better with each viewing.
 The acting is spot-on, the jokes are brilliantly timed, the dialogue is razor-sharp and there is not a single redundant element in the script.
 This is a very deadpan and very subtle take on history, memory and truth.
 It is also at times touching, gentle and very human.

 English subtitled DVDs can be purchased at Cătureşti libraries and from the online store: librarie.carturesti.ro.